eohne/Finance-Job-Market/README.md

      pkill ollama
      ```

-By following these steps, you can easily install, serve, and stop the `mistral-nemo` model using Ollama on any operating system.
+By following these steps, you can easily install, serve, and stop the `llama3.1` model using Ollama on any operating system.

 ### Using Mistral API  - Model used: mistral-medium